We’re here for you

 Content:

 Switzerland is one of the few countries where owners pay tax on the apartments or houses they occupy.
-This may be about to change.
-After the abolition of the taxation of imputed rental value had been discussed for decades, the National Council and the Council of States agreed on a fundamental change in December 2024.
-On September 28, 2025, the Swiss population will vote on the abolition of the imputed rental value.
+This is going to change.
+After the abolition of the taxation of imputed rental value had been discussed for decades, the National Council and the Council of States agreed on a fundamental change in December 2024.On 28 September 2025, the Swiss electorate voted on and approved the abolition of imputed rental value with 57,7% votes in favor”.

 The imputed rental value corresponds to a notional amount that owners could earn when renting out their residential property.
 Owner-occupiers must pay tax on this value as income.
 According to the Federal Supreme Court, the imputed rental value must be at least 60% and may not exceed 70% of the market rent.
 It is determined by the cantonal tax authorities.
 Each canton is free to calculate imputed rental value as it sees fit.